piyus22/SUGAR/README.md

-SUGAR (Smart Utilization of Glucose & AI for Risk prediction)
+# SUGAR: Smart Utilization of Glucose & AI for Risk Prediction
+A machine learning-powered tool designed for robust diabetes classification from patient datasets, aiming for web-server deployment.